rgrams/rendercam/README.md

 * __y__ <kbd>number</kbd> - Viewport Y.

 #### rendercam.screen_to_world_2d(x, y, [delta], [worldz])
-Transforms `x` and `y` from screen coordinates to world coordinates at a certain Z position---either a specified `worldz` or by default the current camera's "2d World Z".
-This function returns a position on an X/Y plane at the specified Z. For full 3D games it often makes more sense to cast a ray out from the camera to check what object is under a point on the screen.
-For that, use `rendercam.screen_to_world_ray()`.
+Transforms `x` and `y` from screen coordinates to world coordinates at a certain Z position—either a specified `worldz` or by default the current camera's "2d World Z".
+This function returns a position on a plane perpendicular to the camera angle, so it's only accurate for 2D-oriented cameras (facing along the Z axis).
+It works for 2D-oriented perspective cameras, but will have some small imprecision based on the size of the view depth (farZ - nearZ).
+For 3D cameras, use `rendercam.screen_to_world_plane` or `rendercam.screen_to_world_ray`.

 _PARAMETERS_
 * __x__ <kbd>number</kbd> - Screen X